-Post Change of Control Employment Excise Tax Executive Severance Term Trigger Gross-Up Valley Neal R. Verfuerth 3 × Salary + Avg.
-Bonus 3 Years Double No Yes Daniel J. Waibel 2 × Salary + Avg.
-Bonus 2 Years Double No Yes John H. Scribante 1 × Salary + Avg.
-Bonus 1 Year Double No Yes Patricia A. Verfuerth 1 × Salary + Avg.
-Bonus 1 Year Double No Yes Scott R. Jensen 1 × Salary + Avg.
-Bonus 1 Year Double No Yes

-Prior to our IPO, we set the post change of control severance multiples and employment terms under our NEOs' employment agreements based on our belief at the time that these amounts and terms would provide appropriate levels of protection for our NEOs to enable them to focus their efforts on behalf of our company without undue concern for their employment or financial security following a change in control.
+Executive Severance Post Change of Control Employment Term Trigger Excise Tax Gross-Up Valley Neal R. Verfuerth $3 \times \text{Salary} +$ 3 Years Double No Yes Avg.
+Bonus Daniel J. Waibel 2 × Salary + 2 Years Double No Yes Avg.
+Bonus John H. Scribante 2 × Salary + 2 Years Double No Yes Avg.
+Bonus Patricia A. Verfuerth 2 × Salary + 2 Years Double No Yes Avg.
+Bonus Scott R. Jensen $1 \times \text{Salary} +$ 1 Year Double No Yes Avg.
+Bonus appropriate levels of protection for our NEOs to enable them to focus their efforts on behalf of our company without undue concern for their employment or financial security following a change in control.
 In making this determination, our compensation committee considered information provided by Towers Perrin prior to our IPO indicating that the proposed change of control severance multiples and employment terms were then generally consistent with the practices of Towers Perrin's surveyed companies.